-I was in a constant food coma at this point by that’s what cruising is all about right?!
-I want to make sure I was doing my first time cruise right!
+I was in no state to eat another morsel at this point by that’s what cruising is all about right?!
+I want to make sure I was doing my first-time cruise right!

 I knew this would be a big day but not even my morning coffee prepared me for this wild ride.